How To Play

 🛠 Setup

 2. Shuffle the Disaster Darts deck.
 Each player draws 5 cards to start — if playing with 4 or more players, everyone draws 4 cards.
+(Some Game Modes change how the deck is built.)

 3. Decide who goes first.
 Each player throws one dart with their non-dominant hand at the bull.
 Closest to bull goes first.
 Play proceeds clockwise.